 The field of design and drafting is a vital and expanding career where graduates can work in any of a number of rewarding fields including civil/architectural, electrical, mechanical, and process piping.
 The program emphasizes technical design as instructed in easy to understand methods.
 All beginning and application-level courses prepare the student in understanding industrial systems in a variety of settings that include light and heavy industry, civil and architectural firms, and related businesses.

-The NCCC program is the only one of its kind, providing a unique blend of design, drafting, and various software applications as desired by the industry.
+The NCCC degree program is the only one of its kind, providing a unique blend of design, drafting, and various software applications as desired by the industry.
 The program has several articulation agreements with four-year engineering technology programs including Alfred State College, Buffalo State College, and RIT.

 Program Goals and Objectives